-Variations Due to Intense Service Roles - There may be some years when the level of scholarly activity is reduced due to a significant increase in teaching or service, such as serving as the department chair, associate chair, graduate advisor, undergraduate advisor, or in a position of leadership with college-wide and/or university-wide significance.
+- A. Variability in the Nature of Relevant RSCA Recreation, leisure, and tourism are interdisciplinary fields.
+Scholarship includes basic, applied, and pedagogical research, as well as outreach initiatives.
+Qualified faculty members may be trained in recreation or therapeutic recreation, tourism or tourism management, park or natural resource management, sports management, the social sciences (e.g., psychology, sociology, political science, and anthropology), and/or in interdisciplinary programs (e.g., experiential education, gerontology, child development).
+These varied disciplines use a diverse array of research methodologies that are all equally valued.
+Thus, any application of standards needs to respect individual differences in scholarly programs and goals. - B. Variations Due to Intense Service Roles There may be some years when the level of scholarly activity is reduced due to a significant increase in teaching or service, such as serving as the department chair, graduate advisor, or in a position of leadership with college-wide and/or university-wide significance.
 In such cases the reduction in scholarship should not be counted against the candidate, but there should be evidence that the candidate's scholarly activity has been maintained to some degree and has promise for full resumption when the other activities return to normal levels.

-2.2.2 Standards for the Production of Scholarly Research and Creative Activities
+2.3.2 Standards for the Production of Scholarly Research and Creative Activities